 "Brisbane has a great chance to do up this festival as close to 'the real thing' as they can get.
 If things all go okay in spring this September, then we're really looking forward to it."

-Boy & Bear play Brisbane Festival at The Tivoli 16-17 September.
+Boy & Bear play The Tivoli 10 June 2022.
 They also play the SummerSalt festival series at Roche Estate (Hunter Valley) 29 January and Stuart Park (Wollongong) 30 January, 2022.